 You want to retain just the best in your organization.

 Retention, per se, is no business objective.
-It is retaining the best that counts, even in the tightest of labor markets like we are currently experiencing in Japan.
+It is retaining the best that counts, even in the tightest of labor markets.

 Below is my advice for maximizing retention of the best talent in your business.